latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The working poor in Johnson County can turn to Outreach Services from several different Multi-Service Centers for help.
-The charity will try to offer one time financial aid as well as outreach to residents that are in a crisis.
+The working poor in Johnson County can turn to Multi-Service Centers for help.
+The charity will try to offer one time financial help as well as outreach to residents that are in a crisis.
 There are also more unique programs such as medical equipment and prescription vouchers.
-Some of the main clients of the services include senior citizens as well as families with children or the disabled.
+The Centers in Johnson County KS, listed below as well as their contact information, provide practical, direct assistance when a crisis threatens housing, food access, or basic stability.

 The Summer Food and Summer Meal Program was established to ensure that students, infants, and children continue to receive free nutritious meals when school is not in session.
-This may also operate during extended holidays or even weekends, and in those cases it is known as the backpack program.
+It is funded by the United States Department of Agriculture and administered through the Kansas Department of Education.
+These sites provide free meals to children during school breaks.

 Emergency financial aid from Multi-Service Centers

-There are programs that can pay out grants for expenses such as rent, or offer other support including mediation and advice.
-Staff will meet with tenants and landlords to discuss eviction problems and hopefully find some type of solution.
+• Staff from the Johnson County Center will meet with tenants and landlords to discuss eviction problems and hopefully find some type of solution.
 There are both one on one sessions and workshops held.
-In order to get help, the applicants total monthly rent cannot exceed a defined portion % of gross income, so in other words the home needs to be affordable over the long term.
+In order to get help, the applicants total monthly rent cannot exceed a defined portion % of gross income, so in other words the home or apartment needs to be affordable over the long term.

 By Jon McNamara